 Our hostel is a visually striking building and boasts stunning architecture, complemented by a homely, comfortable interior, freshly updated for 2018.
 You'll find romantic balconies, carved stone pillars, an intricate wrought iron staircase and all the Roman-inspired detail synonymous this style of property, complemented by modern and inviting touches within the social spaces.
 The fantastic new reception/café bar lounge area is particularly inviting and comfortable.

 The hostel also has a peaceful garden outside to relax in, perfect for picnics when the weather is at its best.
 There's also a comfortable lounge boasting leather sofas, books, board games and a brilliant view from the full-length windows.
-Our spacious dining room is tastefully decorated in a Georgian style and you'll find a sizeable self-catering kitchen if you wish to cook for yourself, with basic self-catering facilities available including microwaves, kettles and toasters.
+Our spacious dining room is tastefully decorated in a Georgian style and you'll find a sizeable self-catering kitchen too, with basic self-catering facilities available including microwaves, kettles and toasters.
+Please be aware that the self-catering kitchen does only have limited cooking facilities.
 We offer a range of meals in our restaurant so you definitely won't go hungry here.

-In fact, we have everything you need for a modern city break including laundry facilities, an extra dining room, free Wi-Fi and a drying room for muddy boots should your visit take you further afield.
+In fact, we have everything you need for a modern city break including laundry facilities, an extra dining room and free Wi-Fi.
 YHA Bath is on Bathwick Hill, with great views of the city centre.
-We are within walking distance of the University of Bath and the centre of Bath itself, though we are up a steep hill so do bear that in mind!
+We are within walking distance of the University of Bath and around a 25 minute walk from the centre of Bath itself, though we are up a steep hill so do bear that in mind!
 Regular U1 and U18 buses travel between the railway station, city centre and university with a bus stop right by our entrance - just ask the driver for “the Youth Hostel”.
 All of this makes for comfortable, convenient city accommodation, perfect for a weekend away.